papimenon/docs/docs/pages/messaging_sdk/agp-session-layer.md

 # Session Layer

-The AGP (Agent Gateway Protocol) Session Layer manages and maintains the communication state between agents and their respective gateways.
+The Agent Gateway Protocol (AGP) Session Layer manages and maintains the communication state between agents and their respective gateways.
 It provides essential services for establishing, maintaining, and terminating sessions between communicating entities in the AGP ecosystem.

 ## Flow Diagram